Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     i)	est_gBlur_flag : 1(default)- estimate the blur kernel after 1/3 of the iterations, 0 - leave initial guess

     Note: for designing PSFs, it's better to switch to L1 norm ( cost_function_flag = 1 )

+    j) crop_flag % cropping flag for user data, 1 = point choice, 2= CoG of max projection , 3- no cropping (default)
+    note: make sure that the FOV_size parameter is small enough for the choice of center.

 * **Part B: define the optical system**